AmnaBibiCodes/Stock-Price-Prediction/README.md

 <details>
 <summary>🔧 Update this table to match your actual imports</summary>

-Open the notebook and check the first code cell's `import` statements — swap the table above to reflect exactly what's used (e.g. if you're using an LSTM, add TensorFlow/Keras; if you're pulling live data, add `yfinance`).
+Open the notebook and check the first code cell's `import` statements, swap the table above to reflect exactly what's used (e.g. if you're using an LSTM, add TensorFlow/Keras; if you're pulling live data, add `yfinance`).

 </details>